 1. Feed the Deer in Nara Park

-The deer will politely lower their heads in exchange for food.
-The deer are gentle for the most part but can become food-aggressive.
-Put all loose belongings away and don’t tease them.
-Be prepared; they may fight amongst themselves, gently head-butt you, or pull on your clothing.
+While the deer are generally gentle, they can become food-aggressive.
+It’s important to keep all loose belongings secure and refrain from teasing them.
+They may fight amongst themselves, gently head-butt you, or pull on your clothing.

 2. Visit Todaiji Temple